syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/legend.md

 **Legend Alignment**

-You can align the legend as center, far or near to the chart using [`alignment`](../api/chart/legendSettings/#alignment-string) property.
+The legend can be aligned at center, far or near to the chart using [`alignment`](../api/chart3d/legendSettings/#alignment) property.

 {% if page.publishingplatform == "typescript" %}